 GMH also received the association’s Target: Stroke Honor Roll for meeting stroke quality measures that reduce the time between hospital arrival and treatment with the clot-buster tPA, the only drug approved by the FDA to treat ischemic stroke.

-The GHS Children’s Hospital Center for Pediatric Medicine and the GHS Internal Medicine Clinic have achieved status as a Patient-Centered Medical Home by the National Committee for Quality Assurance (NCQA).
+The Prisma Health Children’s Hospital Center for Pediatric Medicine and the Prisma Health Internal Medicine Clinic have achieved status as a Patient-Centered Medical Home by the National Committee for Quality Assurance (NCQA).
 This recognition honors practices for using evidence-based, patient-centered processes that focus on care coordination and communication.
 Earning this status is a lengthy, rigorous process but one that results in higher quality and lower cost for patients.
 CPM is the first pediatric practice in the state to earn Level 3 (highest level) recognition.

 Greer Memorial Hospital made the inaugural National Patient Engagement Ranking by Axial Exchange and Becker’s Hospital Review.
 More than 3,000 U.S. hospitals were evaluated for the Top 100 ranking and were analyzed based on readmissions, patient satisfaction and the extent that hospitals offered information and tools to help patients engage in self-care.

 Greer Memorial, Patewood Memorial and Baptist Easley hospitals have been named 2014 Excellence in Patient Care Award winners by outcomes firm Studer Group.
 To be eligible for this award, an organization must demonstrate outstanding performance in patient care.

 Recipient of the American Heart Association’s Mission: Lifeline award is Greenville Memorial Hospital.
 This achievement recognizes the hospital’s commitment and success in implementing an exceptional standard of care for heart attack patients.
 For more information, visit ghs.org.